Table of Contents

 - “Main net”

-The network name shall be Ethereum Mainnet, or just Mainnet if the context is known to be discussing Ethereum networks.
+The network name for network ID 1 and chain ID 1 shall be Ethereum Mainnet, or just Mainnet if the context is known to be discussing Ethereum networks.
 This IS a proper noun.
 Several examples are given below which differentiate between usage of the name of the network versus a descriptive reference to the network.

 Any name or word styling (i.e. capitalization of the letters) of the network which is inconsistent with the test cases cited below shall NOT be used.

-Your application MAY reference “Ethereum® Mainnet” and include a note “Ethereum is a registered trademark of Ethereum Foundation” elsewhere.
+Even though the name of the network is Ethereum Mainnet, it may be necessary for your application to show this as “Ethereum® Mainnet” and include a note like “Ethereum is a registered trademark of Ethereum Foundation” elsewhere.

 Choosing common word use promotes interoperability of implementations and increases customer awareness.
 Also, it adds a sense of professionalism when customers see the same word and word styling (i.e. capitalization of letters) across different implementations.

 Anybody that has travelled to certain countries and seen an “IPhone [sic]” repair store should immediately recognize that this is off-brand and unofficial.
-Likewise, the astute customer of Ethereum should recognize if they see the name of the network referred to using different names in different software, so let’s avoid this.
+Likewise, the astute customer of Ethereum should recognize if they see the network referred to using inconsistent names in different software, so let’s avoid this.

 References to Mainnet that are inconsistent with this specification are made in: EIP-2, EIP-779, EIP-150, EIP-155, EIP-161, EIP-170, EIP-190, EIP-225, EIP-1013, EIP-1679, EIP-1716, EIP-2028, EIP-2200, and EIP-2387.
 For consistency, we recommend the editor will update EIPs to consistently use the name as specified in this EIP.